 Return the item to [address]

 It’s simplistic, but there’s not much else you need.
-Depending on what it is you sell, yours might need to include a few stipulations, like if you sell clothes (including underwear)… Well, you get the picture.
+Depending on what it is you sell, yours might need to include a few stipulations.
+For example if you sell clothes (including underwear)… Well, you get the picture.
 But with the basic template above and any specifics related to your industry, you’ll have a returns policy you can rely on!